-Today businesses are expanding their geographical boundaries and hence resources from different locations are working cohesively.
+Today businesses are expanding their geographical boundaries, and hence resources from different locations are working cohesively.
 Therefore, it is not feasible for managers to manually keep a tab on every project team and their productivity.
-The majority of resource-centric challenges arise when organizations do not have a dedicated tool or sometimes when they don’t use it the right way.
+The majority of resourcing constraints arise when organizations do not have a dedicated tool or sometimes when they don’t use it the right way.

-Some of the most common resource management challenges are:
+Some of the most common challenges of resource management in project management:

-Many organizations often lack clarity into the future demand and other metrics like resource availability and utilization.
+Many organizations often lack clarity into the future resource capacity and demand as well as other metrics like resource availability and utilization.
 This poor visibility restricts resource managers from procuring the right resources at the right time and hence resort to unplanned hiring activities.
 It leads to eleventh-hour hurdles and causes budget and schedule overruns.

 During scheduling resources, managers must ascertain that the resources are assigned to tasks as per their skills and competency.
 If not, it will have an adverse effect on the project delivery.
 It will lead to resource wastage and ultimately derails projects off their track.

 In many organizations, new projects with resource demand emerge every now and then.
 So, the absence of automated resource requisition workflow could lead to conflicts among managers for the same resource.
-For example- project managers resort to endless trails of emails in absence of legitimate software.
-As a result, critical projects get delayed and decline profitability.
+For example, project managers resort to endless trails of emails in the absence of legitimate software.
+As a result, critical projects get delayed and decline in profitability.

 Allocating resources on a whim without analyzing their existing bookings and priorities can be troublesome.
-Managers might end up double booking the resources to multiple projects or activities.
-It will lead to overutilization causing lowered employee productivity and affecting project quality.
+Managers might end up double-booking the resources for multiple projects or activities.
+It will lead to the overallocation of resources, resulting in lowered employee productivity and project quality.

-Keeping these challenges in mind, let’s see what role does modern resource management play to mitigate these resource-centric challenges well in advance.
+Keeping these challenges in mind, let’s see what role modern resource management plays in mitigating these resource-centric challenges well in advance.